-Macro-economic Indicator Sector Industry Basic Industry Services Services Transport infrastructure Airport and airport services public limited company on February 09, 2010.
-Thereafter, the company has been known as GMR Airports Limited since May 03, 2012.
+Macro-economic Indicator Sector Industry Basic Industry Services Services Transport infrastructure Airport and airport services

 GAL is the holding company of the GMR group's investments in the airport sector.
 GAL was incorporated on February 6, 1992, with the name of Medvin Finance Private Limited.
-Later, w.e.f.
-April 28, 2005, its name was first changed to GVL Investments Private Limited and then w.e.f.
-November 10, 2009, to GMR Airports Holding Private Limited.
-The company was converted into a
+Later, from April 28, 2005, its name was first changed to GVL Investments Private Limited and then from November 10, 2009, to GMR Airports Holding Private Limited.
+The company was converted into a public limited company on February 09, 2010.
+Thereafter, the company has been known as GMR Airports Limited since May 03, 2012.